narayanprusty/terraform-eks/README.md

 ## kubeconfig Configuration

-Run the below command to configure kubeconfig to connect to the EKS cluster:
+Run the below command to configure `kubectl` to connect to the EKS cluster:

 ```
 aws configure set aws_access_key_id <accesskey>